-1. The February meeting of the Board considered a report setting out the workforce capacity challenges which are impacting councils across a wide range of professions and services.
-Following feedback from the Board and from Executive Advisory Board, officers have been identifying actions that the LGA can take, alongside activity already in train in councils and by professional bodies, to address these challenges.
+The March meeting of the Board considered a report setting out the workforce capacity challenges which are impacting councils across a wide range of professions and services.
+Following feedback from the Board, officers have been identifying actions that the LGA can take, alongside activity already in train in councils and by professional bodies, to address these challenges.